Our Services

 Published on: 5/6/2026

-Combining gabapentin with creatine for neuropathic pain appears safe for healthy adults and may offer complementary benefits for nerve function and energy metabolism.
-See below for important considerations that could impact your treatment plan.
+Combining gabapentin with creatine for neuropathic pain is generally considered safe for healthy adults and may provide complementary benefits for nerve function and energy metabolism.

-Because both agents rely on kidney clearance and can affect hydration and side effect profiles, it is essential to monitor renal function, fluid intake, and symptoms under medical supervision.
+However, because both substances are cleared through the kidneys and can influence hydration and side effect profiles, monitoring renal function, fluid intake, and symptoms under medical supervision is essential.

 When managing nerve pain, many people explore a range of options—from prescription medications like gabapentin to dietary supplements such as creatine.
 You may wonder whether combining these two is safe and effective.
 Below, we review the science on Creatine and Gabapentin for nerves, potential benefits, risks, and practical guidance for those considering this approach.